All Episodes

 Seance monkeys, maybe.

-I'm just trying to think like I mean, that's way cooler than just saying ghost hunters.
+I'm just trying to think like, I mean, that's way cooler than just saying ghost hunters.

 We're not experts at all.

-We don't know what we're doing, so we just like go into these haunted places with a camera, just us two and a couple guests and see what happens.
+So we just go into these haunted places with a camera, just us two and a couple guests and see what happens.

-Not that cool.
+It's not that cool.

 Yeah, dude, exactly.